IBM/dbb-git-migration-modeler/AdvancedInformation.md

    * For the scanning phase, the script iterates through the files located within applications' subfolder in the `DBB_MODELER_APPLICATION_DIR` folder.
    It uses the DBB Scanner to understand the dependencies for each artifact.
-   This information is stored in a local, temporary DBB metadatastore on the UNIX System Sservices filesystem, that holds the dependencies information.
+   This information is stored in the DBB Metadatastore that holds the dependencies information.

    * In the second phase, the Application Descriptor files are initialized.
    If an Application Descriptor is found, the source groups and dependencies/consumers information are reset.